kubeflow/website/content/en/docs/started/workstation/getting-started-multipass.md

 microk8s.enable kubeflow
 ```

 - The deployment process may take a few minutes.
-Once completed, the script will print out the port number and credentials to access the Kubeflow Dashboard.
+Once completed, the script will print out the port number and credentials to access the Kubeflow dashboard.

-## Access Kubeflow Dashboard
+## Access Kubeflow dashboard

 ### On you local host
 If you installed Microk8s on your local host, you simply need to open a web browser window and access the link given in the previous step.

-### On Multipass or a Virtual Machine
+### On multipass or a virtual machine
 If running Microk8s on Multipass or a Virtual Machine, we need to create a SOCKS proxy.
 This can be done as follows:

 * Logout from the current session